Teknomancer/sysprocalc/README.md

 # sysprocalc
 sysprocalc (system programmer's calculator) is an interactive, command-line expression evaluator.

 This is a my old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.
-This is my first Rust project, so I'm still learning to implement idiomatic Rust concepts.
-This was started mainly to learn Rust but I'm hoping to turn into a more full-fledged application in the near future.
-Basic expression parsing and evaluation is already working and has a decent test coverage with continuous integration.
+This is also my first Rust project and I'm learning to implement idiomatic Rust concepts.
+This was started to learn Rust but I'm hoping to turn into a more full-fledged application in the near future.

+Basic expression parsing and evaluation already works and has a decent test coverage with continuous integration on Windows and Linux hosts.

+### Executable and Library

 The project is split into a main executable `sysprocalc` and the core parser/evaluator library (`spceval`).
+Currently I have no plans of publishing the library as part of the cargo crates system.
+The library and executable are not tightly coupled and the library is in its own workspace making publishing as a crate easier in the future.

+### Building from source

 Build, test and run using:
 ```